AP Explains: What a Venezuelan oil embargo could mean for US

 “Venezuela production has been rapidly collapsing, so many of the customers of Venezuela have already been adapting to that decline in supply, including in the U.S.,” said Francisco Monaldi, fellow in Latin American energy policy at Rice University’s Baker Institute.

-But Venezuela remains the third-largest supplier of crude oil to the United States, and any disruption of imports would be costly.
+But Venezuela has consistently been the third- or fourth-largest supplier of crude oil to the United States, and any disruption of imports would be costly.

 In fact, Gulf Coast imports of Venezuelan crude oil jumped last summer, in part because of the tightening heavy-crude market, according to an S&P Global Platts report that cited U.S. Customs data.